joe-lynch/ODPE/README.md

 ### Windows: ###
-With the introduction of the Windows Subsystem for Linux this software can be run on Windows.
+With the introduction of the Windows Subsystem for Linux this software can be run on Windows 10.
 In order to do so, one must install and enable the Windows Subsystem.

  - https://docs.microsoft.com/en-us/windows/wsl/install-win10